 The record file is saved in SD card as CSV format, which can be opened as EXCEL table by Office 2007 or advanced version in PC.
-Each logger file is allowed to record 7200 data at most, every 7200 data will be generated as one file, for example, set logger interval 1s, logger duration 4 hours, it will generate 2 logger files as Logger 1.csv and Logger 1_01.csv.User can make the record data into the graph as demand.
+User can make the record data into the graph as demand.
 For example, select first line of logger time and three lines of maximum, minimum, average of L1 Vrms, then insert the scatter lots with smooth line, it will generates the graph as below picture 3-11-1.